Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Theory

 \begin{theorem} Suppose the conditions of Theorem~\ref{thm:W-Theta-err} hold, $\hmin^4\geq \max_{s}\sigma_s^2\cdot C_0'(\hmax/ \hmin)^4r^2(r+m)$ and $C_1'(\hmax/\hmin)^4\sum_{s=1}^m h_s^{-4}\sigma_s^2r^2|\Psi_s|\log n\leq n$ for large but absolute constants $C_0', C_1'>0$ depending only on $\kappa_1$, if $\alpha_s\asymp h_s^{-4}$, the following bound holds with probability at least $1-mn^{-2}$,

 where $C_2,C_3>0$ are absolute constants depending on $\kappa_1$ only.
 Meanwhile, we have

 where $C_4,C_5>0$ are absolute constants depending on $\kappa_1$ only \end{theorem} In the case $r, m=O(1)$ and $\hmax/\hmin=O(1)$, the first condition of Theorem~\ref{thm:hatC-err} becomes $\hmin^4\gtrsim \max_{s\in[m]}\sigma_s^2$.
-This requires that the diagonal entries of $\bW_s$ to be larger than the noise standard deviation.
-It is a very mild conditions in EHR where the observed diagonal entries are often significantly dominating.
+This requires that the diagonal entries of $\bW_s$ should be larger than the noise standard deviation.
+It is a very mild condition in EHR where the observed diagonal entries are often significantly dominating.

-Recall that $\|\bU\|_{\rm F}=n^{1/2}$.
-For general $r$ and $m$ satisfying the conditions of Theorem~\ref{thm:hatC-err}, we have $\|\bC\|_{\rm F}\asymp n/\sqrt{r}$.
+Recall that $\|\bU\|_{\rm F}\asymp n^{1/2}$.
+For general $r$ and $m$ satisfying the conditions of Theorem~\ref{thm:hatC-err}, we have $\|\bC\|_{\rm F}\gtrsim n/\sqrt{r}$.
 Theorem~\ref{thm:hatC-err}, together with the conditions of $\hmin$, implies that

 which holds with probability at least $1-mn^{-2}$.
 Interestingly, it suggests that the relative error decreases as either $n$ or $m$ or both increase.
 Thus, integrating more data sources can improve the estimation of the correlation matrix $\bC$.
-Under similar conditions, we can also get
+We note that the sub-optimal term $r^3$ in the above bound is due to the technical difficulty in bounding the sup-norm error rate $\|\hat\bDelta_s\|_{\ell_\infty}$, which is derived by exploiting the incoherence properties of $\bL_s$'s.